Header Banner

-How To: Make less expensive cuts of meat tender
+How to Make less expensive cuts of meat tender

-Make less expensive cuts of meat tender
+"How to Make less expensive cuts of meat tender" cover image

 You don't need to pay filet mignon prices to get melt-in-your-mouth tenderness.
 You just need to know a few tricks.
 Learn how to make less expensive cuts of meat tender.
 No need to spend the big bucks on fancy steak.